-F. Standard High School Diploma Designations beginning 2008-2009:

-- Major Area of Interest- successful completion of 4 or more courses in one major area of interest above and beyond graduation requirements. - Completion of four or more accelerated college credit courses in AP, IB, or Dual Enrollment with a score of level 3 or above on the AP exam, a grade of C or better in DE course. - Attainment of one or more industry certifications from the list approved by Workforce Florida, Inc., under s.
+- F. Standard High School Diploma Designations beginning 2008-2009: - Completion of four or more accelerated college credit courses in AP, IB, AICE, or Dual Enrollment with a score of level 3 or above on the AP exam, a grade of C or better in DE course. - Attainment of one or more industry certifications from the list approved by Workforce Florida, Inc., under s.
 1003.492. - Florida Ready to Work Credential- dependent upon the score received on ready to work credential assessment, student will receive the bronze, silver, or gold seal.